Computer Professionals' Union: Activism

 CPU is notable for its belief that the ICT sector in the Philippines is controlled and dominated by foreign monopoly capitalists, which stunts the growth and development of Filipino technology and economy.
 CPU supports a truly nationalist and democratic government that will advance and promote a people's ICT.
 CPU believes that, like farmers, workers, and other sectors in the country, ICT workers also need to organize in order to advance their specific needs.

 A year before the 2010 Philippine general elections, CPU warns sophisticated cheating with the Philippines' first automated polls.
 They had hosted a national conference in University of the Philippines in Diliman, Quezon City to discuss the automated election system (AES).
 Rick Bahague, CPU National Coordinator said that the goal of the conference was to gather experiences and best practices in technologies relevant to AES.
 He further said that software bugs in the AES system can affect machines to be used in the elections and the automated election system is vulnerable to manipulation from inside or outside attacks.

 During the height of the protests against Stop Online Piracy Act (SOPA) and PROTECT IP Act (PIPA) in January 2012, CPU expressed strong opposition to it.
 They said that SOPA and PIPA that were being pushed in the United States Congress attack free speech and expression and would have impacts to human rights groups, bloggers, advocacy groups and all content creators in the web.
 They believed that any website can be closed without due process.

 In September 2012, Philippine President Aquino signed the Cybercrime Prevention Act of 2012 enacted by 15th Congress of the Philippines.
 The law had led numerous sectors including Computer Professionals' Union to protest it.
 According to CPU, sections of the law may have various interpretations that may lead to intentional or non-intentional misinterpretations by State authorities wherein computer users can be punished without due process.
 They further said that Section 19 of the law has become far worse than SOPA and PIPA.

+In 2021, CPU launched the Philippine Digital Justice Initiative.

+In October 2022, Philippine President Marcos Jr. signed the SIM Card Registration Act.
+CPU condemned the enactment of the SIM Registration Act, saying that the law risks our right to privacy and data protection.